14 August 2017 – this site is live but is still under development

-- To make the Code easier to read, some of the detail has been removed from the body of the Code and is provided as Additional Information.
-A list of the Additional Information topics is available under the Information heading.
+- To make the Code easier to read, some of the detail has been removed from the body of the Code and is provided as Supplementary Information.
+A list of the Supplementary Information topics is available under the Information heading.

 Development of the Revised Code – details

 Muirburn Code Review Blog – posts about the review

 For further information about the review process contact Scotland’s Moorland Forum.